nvlled/notes/abstractions.md

 Even if you aren't into planetary invasion[4], you might at least agree that the function `colonizeSolarSystem` could use a little work.
-Or maybe you are believe in WET code, that think it's fine as it is, because not a duplicated code is in sight.
+Or maybe you believe in WET code, that think it's fine as it is, because not a duplicated code is in sight.
 And that's fine too.